wiwa1978/blog-hugo-netlify/content/devops/2021-11-01-Flask_GithubActions_ElasticBeanstalk.md

           python test_application.py
 ```

-Upload the file to Github:
+Next, as this file is now only available in our local repository, we need to upload it to Github:

 ```bash
 (venv) ~/Flask/Flask-Basic-CICD-GithubActions-Beanstalk ❯ git add .